benjaminlai/aus-location-data/README.md

-# Aus Locations
+# Aus Postcode Suburbs

-`aus-locations` is a lightweight TypeScript library that provides Australian postcode and suburb data.
+`aus-postcode-suburbs` is a lightweight TypeScript library that provides Australian postcode and suburb data.
 This package is ideal for applications that require accurate and up-to-date location data for Australian postcodes and suburbs, supporting quick lookups, validation, and regional filtering.

 ## Features